jlem/WebDevChallenge/README.md

 * Implement a templating engine (smarty or twig)

 ### Task Runners
-* Use Grunt to compile Sass into CSS, minify, and autoprefix. ~ [Tutorial](http://www.taniarascia.com/getting-started-with-grunt-and-sass/)
+* Use Grunt to compile Sass into CSS, minify, and autoprefix. ~ [Getting Started with Grunt and Sass](http://www.taniarascia.com/getting-started-with-grunt-and-sass/)
-* Use Gulp to compile Sass into CSS, minify, and autoprefix. ~ [Tutorial](https://css-tricks.com/gulp-for-beginners/)
+* Use Gulp to compile Sass into CSS, minify, and autoprefix. ~ [Gulp for Beginners](https://css-tricks.com/gulp-for-beginners/)